cogitogroupltd/tekton-helm-chart/README.md

 - Remove hard coding in triggerTemplate by moving all built-in tasks to use an array same as calling a global custom task
 - Add docs on taskPodTemplate vs podTemplate whereby a taskPodTemplate overrides the podTemplate
 - Examples - Incorpoate usage of eks.role.arn annotations to demonstrate easy utilisation of lease privilege
+- Allow multiple installations of helm chart into same namespace; currently conflicts when task names are not unique
 - Move resource defs from eventListener
 - Remove dependency on cluster-admin ClusterRole by creating a new tekton-cluster-admin ClusterRole
 - Documentation for Windows